 Alternatively, the picturesque Philosopher’s path, which connects Nanzen-ji and Ginkaku-ji, is the most beautiful way to get to Nanzen-ji and its sub-temples.

 Japan Wonder Travel Tours in Kyoto

 We operate several tours in Kyoto that will help you understand this historical city even better and discover some of the most beautiful parts of the traditional city of Kyoto.
 Explore the Japanese cuisine at Nishiki market or get your picture with a geisha in Gion.
-With all our tour, a local guide will show you around and explain you more about the local history, culture, architecture etc. Also, if you need help organizing your trip to Kyoto or a day trip from Kyoto, check out our concierge service, we’d we happy to help you out!
-Some of the tours we offer in Kyoto:
+With all our tours, a local guide will show you around and explain to you more about the local history, culture, architecture, etc. Also, if you need help organizing your trip to Kyoto or a day trip from Kyoto, check out our concierge service, we’d be happy to help you out!
+Some of the tours we offer in Kyoto.